gusthoff/ada-learning-material/content/courses/advanced-ada/chapters/types.rst

 .. code:: ada compile_button project=Courses.Advanced_Ada.Types.Partial_Full_View

+    with Partial_Full_Views;
-    with Partial_Full_Views; use Partial_Full_Views;
+    use  Partial_Full_Views;

     procedure Main is
-       --  Partial view of R indicates that R exists as a private type, --  so we can declare objects of this type:
+       --  Partial view of R indicates that R
+       --  exists as a private type, so we can
+       --  declare objects of this type:
        C : R;
     begin
-       --  But we cannot directly access any information declared in the full --  view of R:
+       --  But we cannot directly access any
+       --  information declared in the full view
+       --  of R:
        --
        --  C.I := 42;
        --